 Whilst hair loss is generally associated with men, millions of women also suffer with varying degrees of hair loss.
 This can be caused by numerous factors such as alopecia, health conditions, effects of medication and medical treatments such as chemo and radio therapy.

 Scalp micropigmentation can help counter these problems to a certain extent.
 The treatment uses coloured pigment to fill in bald patches and cover the scalp, helping to create the illusion of a thicker, more voluminous head of hair.

 A scalp micropigmentation treatment is usually completed over three sessions, though the process varies from technician to technician.
 Factors such as the extent of a client’s hairlessness and the style they are hoping to achieve can also affect the amount of sessions they will need to undergo.

 Session One – Consultation:

 The first stage of a scalp micropigmentation procedure involves an in-depth conversation between the technician and client.
-The aim of the consultation is to discover exactly what the client hopes to achieve from the procedure.
-It should also be designed to answer any questions the client may have about SMP and should allow the stylist to create an effective and detailed treatment plan.
+The aim of the consultation is to discover exactly what the client hopes to achieve by the end of the procedure.
+The consultation should also answer any outstanding questions the client may have.

-The consultation will also allow the technician to create a bespoke pigment blend which should be an exact match to the client’s natural hair colour.
+After this initial conversation, the technician will be able to create a bespoke pigment blend to match to the client’s natural hair colour.

 Session Two – First Administration of Pigment